 In his current role, Connor oversees media relations and production of publicity material for the Notre Dame ice hockey program.
 He also has served as co-editor of the Notre Dame football game program for three years (2004-06), served as media relations director for the women's lacrosse program (2002-11), worked with the men's (2000-02) and women's golf (2000-02, 2011-12) programs and spent time as the media coordinator for two NCAA baseball regionals (2002 and 2004).

-At Providence, Connor spent his first seven years as the primary contact for the Friars' men's and women's ice hockey, baseball, men's lacrosse, men's golf, and men's and women's cross country and track & field programs, while assisting with the PC men's basketball team.
-In 1994, he was promoted to sports information director where he oversaw the publicity and gameday operations for the men's basketball program, along with the Friars' baseball, women's soccer and men's golf squads.
+At Providence Connor spent his first seven years as assistant sports information director for men's and women's ice hockey, baseball, men's lacrosse, men's golf, and men's and women's cross country and track and field programs.
+In 1994 he was promoted to sports information director where he oversaw the publicity and gameday operations for the men's basketball program, along with the Friars' baseball, women's soccer and men's golf squads.

 During his time in Providence, Connor was actively involved in the College's playing host to several NCAA Championship events.
 He was a member of the local organizing committee that helped bring NCAA Championship hockey tournaments to the Providence Civic Center and served as media coordinator for the 1992 NCAA Hockey East Regionals and 1996 NCAA Hockey Frozen Four.
 In the spring of 2000, Connor served as the director of venue operations for the 2000 NCAA Frozen Four.
 He also was the media coordinator for the 1995 NCAA men's basketball first- and second-round games, hosted by Providence College.

 Prior to his work at Providence, Connor spent three years in Glens Falls, New York, where he served as director of marketing and media relations for the Adirondack Red Wings of the American Hockey League (AHL), as well as the Glens Falls Civic Center.